-When all eligible pupils have been allocated a seat and a spare seat exists on a vehicle that the Council has contracted to provide travel assistance from home to school, the Council will offer that seat for sale to parents of children who are otherwise ineligible for travel assistance.
+When all eligible pupils have been allocated a seat and a spare seat exists on a vehicle that the Council has contracted to provide travel assistance from home to school, the Council will offer that seat for sale to parents/carers of children who are otherwise ineligible for travel assistance and where an existing public service is not already available.
 A fixed price of £880 for the academic year will be charged.

-Where low-income can be demonstrated following an assessment of income and expenditure by the Council's benefits team, pupils aged either 0-4 or post 16 pupils, with an EHCP, who are otherwise ineligible for travel assistance will qualify for a reduced spare seat charge of £440 for the academic year.
-Following changes to recent legislation, (Public Service Vehicle Accessibility Regulations) spare seats can only be offered on vehicles that meet these requirements.
+Where low-income can be demonstrated following an assessment of income and expenditure by the Council's benefits team, pupils aged either 0-4 or post 16 pupils, with an EHCP, who are otherwise ineligible for travel assistance could qualify for a reduced spare seat charge of £440 for the academic year.